leanprover-community/blog/posts/between-web-developer-and-perelman.md

 \lim_{n\to\infty}S(n)=\frac{1}{s}.
 $$

-The non-decomposable residue places a ceiling on the return from additional resources.
+In Amdahl's model, the sequential residue places a ceiling on the return from additional resources.

-But Amdahl's law enters where our decomposition problem has already been solved: the partition is known, and the sequential fraction has been identified and measured.
+But Amdahl's law enters after a decomposition has already been specified: the model assumes a sequential fraction $s$ and a remainder that scales ideally with $n$.

 My question comes earlier: where does that apparently irreducible residue come from, and what role does representation play in producing it?